funatsufumiya/hello_groovy_lwjgl3_bgfx/README.md

 ## lwjgl3 bgfx hello world

-This example shows lwjgl3 bgfx working on especially on Metal macOS (you can configure build.gradle for your environment.)
+This example shows lwjgl3 bgfx working on especially on Metal macOS, using `glfw_async` (you can also configure [build.gradle](app/build.gradle) for your environment.)

 ## Usage